Cabaret (1972 film): Casting

 Liza Minnelli as Sally Bowles (left) in the 1972 film.
-Minnelli modeled the character's appearance upon Louise Brooks (right), an American actress who was famous in 1930s Weimar Germany.
+Minnelli modelled the character's appearance upon Louise Brooks (right), an American actress who was famous in 1930s Weimar Germany.

 Feuer had cast Liza Minnelli as Sally Bowles and Joel Grey (reprising his stage role) long before Fosse was attached to the project.
 Fosse was given the choice of using Grey as Master of Ceremonies, at studio insistence, or walking away from the production.
-He ultimately backed down on his “It’s either me or Joel” threat, but relations between them were cool.
+He ultimately backed down on his "It's either me or Joel" threat, but relations between them were cool.

 Fosse hired Michael York as Sally Bowles's bisexual love interest, a casting choice which Minnelli initially believed was incorrect until she performed with him.
 Several smaller roles, as well as the remaining four dancers in the film, eventually were cast in West Germany.

 Minnelli had auditioned to play Sally in the original Broadway production but was deemed too inexperienced at the time, even though she had won Broadway's Tony Award for Best Actress in a Musical.
 By the time Cabaret reached the screen, however, Minnelli was a film star having earned an Oscar nomination as the emotionally damaged college student in The Sterile Cuckoo (1969).

 For her performance as Sally in the film, Minnelli reinterpreted the character and—at the explicit suggestion of her father, film and stage director Vincente Minnelli—she deliberately imitated film actress Louise Brooks, a flapper icon and sex symbol of the Jazz Age.
 Brooks, much like the character of Sally Bowles in the film, was an aspiring actress and American expat who temporarily moved to Weimar Berlin in search of international stardom.
 Minnelli later recalled:

-"I went to my father and asked him, 'What can you tell me about 1930s glamour?
-Should I be emulating Marlene Dietrich or something?'
-And he said 'No, study everything you can about Louise Brooks.'"
+I went to my father and asked him, "What can you tell me about 1930s glamour?
+Should I be emulating Marlene Dietrich or something?"
+And he said "No, study everything you can about Louise Brooks."

 In particular, Minnelli drew upon Brooks' "Lulu makeup and helmet-like coiffure."
-For the meeting between Sally Bowles and Brian Roberts, Minnelli modeled her movements and demeanor upon Brooks; in particular, the scene in Pandora's Box (1929) where Brooks' carefree character of Lulu is first introduced.
+For the meeting between Sally Bowles and Brian Roberts, Minnelli modelled her movements and demeanor upon Brooks; in particular, the scene in Pandora's Box (1929) where Brooks' carefree character of Lulu is first introduced.
 Ultimately, Minnelli would win the Academy Award for Best Actress for her portrayal of Sally Bowles.